everx-labs/sdk-samples/README.md

 # Repository structure

-`demo` folder contains demo samples that can be installed via [TONDEV](https://github.com/tonlabs/tondev).
+`demo` folder contains demo samples that can be used as a quick start and also can be installed via [TONDEV](https://github.com/tonlabs/tondev).

 `examples` folder contains samples demonstrating different sdk features using high-level SDK functions and is constantly replenished with samples with new sdk features.
 See news about new samples [here](https://docs.ton.dev/86757ecb2/p/6553fc-api-and-sdk)